 - Encastramiento of the eyelashes or the eyelids after the dream, especially in the mornings.

 - Symptoms of allergy or cold or other respiratory infection.

 - Enlargement and sensitivity of the lymph nodes in front of the ears may feel like a small lump when touched.

 Diagnosis of Conjunctivitis

-Conjunctivitis can be diagnosed by its symptoms and the pediatrician can discern the exact cause.
-Because there are other conditions, such as hay fever, that have similar symptoms, it is important to consult the pediatrician as soon as possible.
+Conjunctivitis can be diagnosed by its symptoms, and the pediatrician can discern the exact cause.
+Because other conditions, such as hay fever, have similar symptoms, it is essential to consult the pediatrician as soon as possible.

-Because conjunctivitis is a viral infection, it usually passes through the system in about a week.
-During this time, it is imperative to treat the symptoms to relieve the discomfort of your baby.
+Because Conjunctivitis is a viral infection, it usually passes through the system in about a week.
+It is imperative to treat the symptoms to relieve your baby’s discomfort during this time.

 You can also apply a slightly warm compress on the tear ducts to help stimulate blood circulation to the area, bringing the pus to the surface and allowing it to move faster from the eye.